Manuel d'antispeculation immobiliere

 Philip Ross and Yves Cabannes.
 Hawthorne Press.
 2014

 DESCRIPTION: What is a Garden City?
 How do you become one?
-This book draws on the history of the garden city movement and the experiences of Letchworth - the first Garden City - and combines these with contemporary international experiences and good practices to propose a manifesto for future garden cities.
+This book draws on the history of the garden city movement and the experience of Letchworth - the first Garden City where land was hold, and remains as a common.
+The book combines these experiments with contemporary international experiences and good practices to propose a manifesto for future garden cities.

 Property and Values: Alternatives to Public and Private Ownership

 Charles Geisler and Gail Daneker (eds.).
 Washington DC: Island Press, 2000.

 DESCRIPTION: The book synthesizes much innovative thinking on ownership in land and housing, and signals how that thinking might be used across America.
 Contributors – including David Abromowitz, Darby Bradley, Teresa Duclos, Sally Fairfax, Margaret Grossman, C. Ford Runge, William Singer and others – call for balance between property rights and responsibilities, between private and public rights in property, and between individual and societal interests in land.